devinsolutions/openbsd-packer-template/README.md

 post-processor work.
 Fill-in required info to `vars.yaml`.
 The resulting image will be named `openbsd-66-minimal`, make sure that image with this name **does not** exist in the target project, otherwise the import will fail.

+### Building and uploading Vagrant image (`vbox-vagrant-builder`)

+If you just want to build a Vagrant box locally and not upload it to Vagrant Cloud, comment-out the `vagrant-cloud` post-processor in `openbsd.yaml`.
+Otherwise fill-in required variables in `vars.yaml`, and make sure that box named as specified in variable `image_name` exists in the Vagrant Cloud target organization, otherwise the import will fail.
+The import will also fail if virtualbox provider already exists for version `vagrant_box_version`.